 Parents/carers are invited into school to discuss their son/daughter’s progress, on Parents Consultation Days.
 In readiness for these events, students’ career aspirations are collected by form tutors to allow discussions around progress relating to next steps, career ideas and (in KS4 and 5) career planning, as well as academic progress.
 Representatives of the careers team will also be present to offer advice and guidance.
-In addition, specialist events for parents include Year 8 Options Evening (Year 8 parents), Sixth Form Open/Choice Evening (Year 11 parents).
+In addition, specialist events for parents include Year 8 and 9 Options Evening (Year 8 and 9 parents), Sixth Form Open/Choice Evening (Year 11 parents).

 Parents/carers are kept up to date with career-related events and activities affecting their son/daughter via letters and texts home, the school website/portal and social media.
 With the student’s agreement, a copy of the action plan from one-to-one careers meetings will be sent home.
 Parents/carers are welcome to attend careers meetings, by prior arrangement and, in some cases, will be asked to attend.
 They are also welcome to make contact with the Careers Team at school, should they have any questions or concerns.

 Delivery of the Careers Programme Year by Year

 The content of the careers education programme is based around statutory guidance for Careers.

 - Year 7 Inspire Day – getting a taste of the World of Work.